liamnaddell/timeline/README.md

 ## Contributing

-There will probably not be many communications on this repo, so any way of contacting issues/improvements is greatly appreciated
+There will probably not be very many communications on this repo, so any way of contacting issues/improvements is greatly appreciated

 ### Code of conduct